mcaserta/mcaserta-jekyll.github.io/_posts/2013-04-15-time-representation-serialization-and-management.md

 ## Representation

-A question as simple as *"What time is it?"* underlies a number of contextual subleties that are obvious to the human brain, but become absolute nonsense for a computer.
+A question as simple as *"What time is it?"* assumes a number of contextual subleties that are obvious to the human brain, but become absolute nonsense for a computer.

-For instance, if you were asking to me the above question right now, I might say: *"It's 3:39"* and, if you were a colleague in my office, that'd be enough information to infer that it's 3:39pm CEST.
+For instance, if you were asking to me what time is it right now, I might say: *"It's 3:39"* and, if you were a colleague in my office, that'd be enough information to infer that it's 3:39pm CEST.
 That's because you would already be in possession of some bits of important